ome/www.openmicroscopy.org/_posts/2016-10-18-bio-formats-5.2.4.md

 ---
 layout: post
 title: Release of Bio-Formats 5.2.4
-intro-blurb: The OME Consortium are pleased to announce the release of Bio-Formats 5.2.4
+intro-blurb: The OME team is pleased to announce the release of Bio-Formats 5.2.4
 ---

 Today we are releasing Bio-Formats 5.2.4, a bug-fix release mainly addressing a regression that was introduced in 5.2.0.

 Improvements for two formats: